Financial Projection Definition

 Step #6 – Deduct the base-lined interest income as assumed from the prior year from the results of step 5 to arrive at the earnings before taxes.

 Step #7 – Deduct the taxes from the earnings before taxes to arrive at the profit after taxes.
-The taxes are determined as the 25 percent of earnings before taxes as determined in step 6.
+The tariffs are determined as the 25 percent of revenues before taxes, as defined in step 6.

 The following shows the calculation on the income statement as shown below: –